glasses insurance tax-deductible

 FAQ

-What are extraordinary expenses related to glasses?
+What are exceptional expenses in relation to glasses?

 What is the reasonable burden and how is it calculated?